PhoenixTales/wiki.gothicarchive.org/characters.md

 ## Quicktongue
 - sect novice, `stands in the Old Camp's marketplace during the day and tries to recruit people for the sect`
 - removed in late alpha
-- `Come to us in the sect.
-With us you don't have to work as hard as you do here.`
+- `Join our sect.
+You won't have to work as hard as you do here.`
 - `when was the last time you got PSI?
-Come to us WE have PSI.`
+Join us.
+We have PSI.`
-- `when was the last time YOU got a babe?
-If you come to us, you'll get babes too.`
+- `when was the last time you got a woman?
+If you join us, you'll get women as well.`
-- `Have you lately eaten until satisfied?
-You see, everyone in the sect is always full.`
+- `Have you had a decent meal recently?
+See, nobody is hungry in our sect.`
-- `All you have to do is come to us and you'll have a good time`
+- `You just need to join us, then you'll have a good time.`
 - `Here, take this healing potion.
 If you join the cult you'll get even more of it.`
 - `We take good care of our people, here in the old camp there is only oppression`